Hangar-31/atlantamusicians.com/src/pages/scholarship.md

     file_url: /assets/2021-scholarship-application.pdf
     content_title: Applications Now Available
     content_text: It’s time for the 22nd annual John H. Head Scholarship Auditions.
-      Click the link to download our 2021 applications to be returned to our office Tuesday, May 25, 2021.
+      Click the link to download the application to be returned to our office by Tuesday, May 25, 2021.
 Please email all materials to Brian Desarro at office@atlantamusicians.com.
 Video submissions for consideration by our panel of judges will be due Tuesday, June 1, with details to be released after the application deadline.
     link_text: APPLY NOW